eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 - The hard problem of experience and qualitative consciousness
 - Living as electrical beings and consciousness cultivation

-### **Chapter 16: The Information Universe** 📋 *PLANNED*
+### **Chapter 16: The Information Universe** ✅ *COMPLETED*
 *The ultimate questions: Information physics and the nature of reality*
-- Information as fundamental to physics
+- It from bit: Information as foundation of physics
-- The observer effect in cognitive systems
+- The observer's role and participatory universe
-- Consciousness and the structure of reality
+- Consciousness as cosmic evolution and the Great Work
-- The role of information in the cosmos
+- Information and reality: holographic principle and digital physics
-- Where we go from here
+- The future of information and cosmic consciousness

 ---